leehach/census-postgres/meta-scripts/README.md

 Other letters are ignored.
 An empty string or a string with neither e nor m is treated as a missing parameter, and follows the default behavior which is to operate on both estimates and margins of error.

 If you have only staged some sequences or just the estimates or margins of errors, this function will harmlessly attempt to copy zero rows (for the missing sequences or estimates/MOEs) from the staging to the permanent tables.

+    sql_import_sequences_and_insert_into_tables([exec boolean[, stusab_criteria text array[, seq_criteria int array [, actions text]]]])

+Combines creation of the staging tables (dropping first, if necessary), transfer of the data to the final storage tables, cleaning up (dropping) the staging tables, and adding rows to the import_log to indicate which states, sequences, etc. have been imported.
+Performance will degrade significantly if too many sequences are included in the same transaction.
+It is probably best for this omnibus function to keep the number of sequences to 10 or less.
+If use of a single script is desired, use multiple calls to this function and wrap each call in a transaction block.
+Note that importing multiple states in the same sequence does not degrade performance in the same way (and is probably faster than doing each state separately), as they are all written to the same staging table and then copied in one INSERT statement to the final storage table.

+This function retains an exec parameter to parallel other, similar functions, in order to avoid unintended actions (particularly if the function were called with no parameters, which normally indicates **not** to perform the action).
+This function does not, however, return any SQL statements if called with exec = FALSE.
+It just exits without doing anything.

 ### Maintenance functions